mxlodi/Web-Nike-Clone/README.md

         - Configuration file for Tailwind CSS, allowing customization of the CSS framework to fit specific project requirements and design preferences.

 # **`Git Workflow`**

+## **Git-Flow Branching Strategy**

+1. **Overview**
+    - The team works using Git/Github, with team members creating local repositories and team leaders creating remote repositories.
+Team leaders assign tasks for completion by team members.
+    - **Main Branch**: The primary container for production code.
+It is the initial branch checked out locally when someone clones the repository, serving as the base for the production release.
+    - **Develop Branch**: Branches off from the Main Branch and serves as a backup.
+It contains the latest work in progress and represents stable code ready for production.
+    - **Feature Branches**: Created off the Develop Branch for specific features.
+Developers work here until the feature is ready to be merged back into Develop.
+This keeps the main codebase unaffected by ongoing work.
+    - **Release Branch**: Created after development work is completed to prepare for a new production release.
+This branch is for final testing and bug fixes before merging into the Main Branch.
+    - **Bug-fix Branch**: Created from the Release Branch to ensure the upcoming release is stable and free from critical issues.
+    - **Hot-fix Branch**: Used to solve critical issues or bugs in the live production version.

+## **Git-Flow Processes and Commands**

 1. Git/GitHub: